aptonic/dropzone4-actions/YouTube Download Audio.dzbundle/yt-dlp/README.txt

 locations:

 1. Main Configuration:
-    -   The file given by --config-location
+    -   The file given to --config-location
 2. Portable Configuration: (Recommended for portable installations)
     -   If using a binary, yt-dlp.conf in the same directory as the binary
     -   If running from source-code, yt-dlp.conf in the parent directory of yt_dlp
 3. Home Configuration:
-    -   yt-dlp.conf in the home path given by -P
+    -   yt-dlp.conf in the home path given to -P
     -   If -P is not given, the current directory is searched
 4. User Configuration:
     -   ${XDG_CONFIG_HOME}/yt-dlp.conf